Why a Narcissist Won’t Divorce You: 15 Real Reasons

 Despite their self-centred nature, a narcissist may still have fears and insecurities like anyone else.
 They may fear being alone and not having someone to manipulate or control.

 Narcissists are often perceived as arrogant, self-absorbed, and insensitive to the needs of others.
-However, beneath their confident exterior, many narcissists actually have a deep fear of being rejected or alone.
-This fear can lead them to engage in manipulative and controlling behaviours in order to keep their partners close.
+However, beneath their confident exterior, many narcissists actually have a deep fear of being rejected or alone. his fear also fuels the classic narcissistic cycle of love bombing, devaluation, and discard.

 #11.
 They need you to prop up their ego: